-Freight consolidation has become a "norm" in today's warehouses and distribution centers because of the increased demand for consumer-level products.
-Major retailers throughout the country are putting pressure on warehouses to provide storage and shipping solutions at the fastest times and the lowest costs, forcing logistics experts to find creative ways to meet their demands.
-In the guide below, we will explore how freight consolidation works so you can see how warehouses are making adjustments in today's society.
+Freight consolidation has become a “norm” in today’s warehouses and distribution centers because of the increased demand for consumer-level products.
+Major retailers throughout the country are putting pressure warehouses to provide storage and shipping solutions at the fastest times and the lowest costs, forcing logistics experts to find creative ways to meet their demands.
+In the guide below, we will explore how freight consolidation works so you can see how warehouses are making adjustments in today’s society.

 Freight consolidation is a process in which warehouses, distribution centers, and other members of the logistics industry combine freights for multiple companies into one streamlined system.
-For instance, if freight from multiple retailers are stored in the same warehouse, that warehouse may send out orders for more than one retailer on the same shipment.
+For instance, if freight from multiple retailers are stored in the same warehouse, that warehouse may send out orders for more than one retailer the same shipment.
 As long as the ending destinations are close to one another, or one is along the way to the other, the freights can be handled with optimal efficiency.

 The obvious benefit of freight consolidation is the fact that distribution centers are able to maximize their resources.
 Rather than sending out trucks that are only half full of merchandise, they can pile them to the ceiling with goods for multiple retailers in order to make the most out of a single shipment.
 This also improves efficiency because shippers are able to carry out multiple loads at once, instead of going back and forth to the warehouses to pick up goods.

 In addition to the benefits above, distribution centers are able to lower the costs of their shipments because of the enhanced efficiency.
 Retailers pay less to get their goods where they need to be, and they often get them faster than they would have in a non-consolidation freight system.
 That isn’t to say that all retailers experience a decrease in transit times, but most do.